dfelinto/blender-manual/manual/grease_pencil/animation/introduction.rst

-Traditional animation in Grease Pencil is achieved with the use of :doc:`keyframes </animation/keyframes/introduction>` that hold the strokes information at a particular frame.
+Traditional animation in Grease Pencil is achieved with the use of :doc:`keyframes </animation/keyframes/introduction>` that hold the strokes information at a particular frame or frame range.

-Every time you create a stroke in Grease Pencil object Draw Mode a new keyframe is added at the current frame on the active channel.
+With Auto keyframe activated, every time you create a stroke in Grease Pencil object Draw Mode a new keyframe is added at the current frame on the active channel.

+With Auto keyframe deactivated, you will have to add manually a new keyframe or your new strokes will be added on the active keyframe.

+See :doc:`Keyframe Editing </animation/keyframes/editing>` for more information.

 .. note::